SamuelEyrolle/DGCCA-PyTorch-Implementation/README.md

     * `model.py`: Defines the `DeepGCCA` architecture and the `generalised_gcca_loss` loss function.
     * `utils.py`: Helper functions for data loading and reproducibility (seeding).
     * `main.py`: The execution script that orchestrates the training loop and saves artifacts.
-* **`run_dgcca.sh`**: A Bash script to run the entire pipeline with customizable hyperparameters (Learning Rate, Epochs, Latent Dimensions) without editing Python code.
+* **`run_dgcca.sh`**: A Bash script to run the entire pipeline with customisable hyperparameters (Learning Rate, Epochs, Latent Dimensions) without editing Python code.
 * **`generate_data.py`**: A utility script to create synthetic multi-view datasets for testing and validation.
 * **`requirements.txt`**: A list of the Python libraries required to run the project (PyTorch, NumPy, Pandas, etc.).
 * **`dgcca_colab.ipynb`**: The original Google Colab notebook used for initial prototyping and experimentation.